cfranco92/SCRUM_COURSE/README.md

 11. Self-organization.
 The best architectures, requirements and designs emerge from self-organized teams.
 12. Self-appraisal.
 The team is able to adjust and refine their behavior.

+## What is SCRUM?
+Scrum is an agile framework by wich people can address complex adaptive problems, while delivering products of the highest possible value productively and creatively.

+The essence of Scrum is a small team of people.
+The individual team is highly flexible and adaptive.

+Scrum is bases on the theory of empirical process control or empiricism.
+Empiricism ensures that knowledge comes from experience and decision making based on what is known.

+### Scrum pillars:
+* Transparency.
+* Inspection.
+* Adaptation.

+### Scrum values
+* Commitment.
+* Courage.
+* Focus.
+* Opennes.
+* Respect.